adam-mcdaniel/blog/content/posts/2023-17-06---Compilers-For-The-Future/index.md

 [The current standard instruction set.](https://adam-mcdaniel.github.io/sage/sage/vm/enum.StandardOp.html)

 The compiler tries to use core instructions only, but will use standard instructions as required by the source code.
 Code using floating point instructions must use the standard instructions to do those operations.
 Almost all targets implement the standard instructions, but they are not required to do so.
 A bare metal target might not have floating point support, for example.
-Targets can support *some* of the standard instructions, but not all of them.
-For example, a target might support floats, but not have an allocator, so it can't support `Alloc` and `Free`.
+Targets don't have to implement *all* of the standard instructions, either.
+For example, a target might support floats, but not have an allocator, so it would support the floating point `Add` instruction but not `Alloc` or `Free`.

 Additionally, the standard instructions implement the `Peek` and `Poke` instructions used for FFI.
 Any functionality that's outsourced to foreign code must use these instructions.
 The compiler for the target will then link in the foreign code in accordance with the interfaces used by the `Peek` and `Poke` instructions.